Without Contact Types, all contacts are created equal.

-You can leave the standard Contact Types as is or customize them to whatever you want by clicking on the edit icon in the upper-right corner of the Today’s Goal section in the main dashboard.
+You can leave the standard Contact Types as is or customize them by clicking on the edit icon in the upper-right corner of the Today’s Goal section in the main dashboard.

 Any time a Contact Type name is updated, it automatically updates no matter where you see it within LeadKlozer.